kandikaprima/MERN-LMS/README.md

 # MERN-LMS
-MERN-LMS adalah aplikasi Learning Management System (LMS) berbasis web yang dibangun menggunakan stack MERN (MongoDB, Express, React, dan Node.js).
+MERN-LMS is a web-based Learning Management System (LMS) application built using the MERN stack (MongoDB, Express, React, and Node.js).
-Project ini dikembangkan sebagai personal project untuk mempelajari pengembangan aplikasi full stack, mulai dari pengelolaan frontend, backend API, hingga integrasi database.
+This project was developed as a personal project to learn full stack web application development, covering frontend implementation, backend API development, and database integration.
-MERN-LMS juga dirancang sebagai portofolio full stack pertama yang merepresentasikan penerapan arsitektur dan teknologi modern dalam pengembangan web.
+MERN-LMS is also designed as a first full stack portfolio project that demonstrates the application of modern web technologies and architecture.

 ## 📸 Screenshots
 *soon*